F-nour/oc-awesome-components-/README.md

 To install this project and its dependencies, run `npm install`.

+### back-end

+You must clone [this git repository](https://github.com/OpenClassrooms-Student-Center/angular-advanced-backend) and run `npm install` and `npm run start` on directroy where is this back-end.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.